They're not just the Victim of the Week, they're the Victim Of Every Week.

 Films — Animated

 Parodied in Megamind; Roxanne Ritchi is the go-to kidnap victim of choice for Megamind... who's kidnapped her so often and yet failed to accomplish anything by it that her standard response has become dry sarcasm at how hackneyed his death traps are.
+She was also part of a Frequent Victim Program, but apparently Megamind discontinued it.

-In The Secret of NIMH, Mrs Brisby certainly pulls her worth trying to protect her family, neverless a lot of hindrances occur along the way, be it a monstrous cat, a nightmarish rat guard or the power-corrupt villain whose scheme she has somehow gotten entangled into.
+In The Secret Of Nimh, Mrs Brisby certainly pulls her worth trying to protect her family, neverless a lot of hindrances occur along the way, be it a monstrous cat, a nightmarish rat guard or the power-corrupt villain whose scheme she has somehow gotten entangled into.
 Jeremy's klutzy behaviour also causes some annoyances in between, though even he has to protect her at one point.

 Subverted in the indie short film D.E.B.S. (later remade into a movie) in which secret agent Amy keeps getting kidnapped by the Big Bad, Lucy in the Sky.
 Only it turns out they're in love and it's the only way they can get together for some Les Yay without attracting suspicion.